Toggle menu

 Guidance

-Natural England published detailed guidance on achieving nutrient neutrality in June 2020 which included a methodology for calculating the "nutrient budget" of proposed development.
+Natural England published detailed guidance on achieving nutrient neutrality (updated June 2020) which includes a methodology for calculating the "nutrient budget" of proposed development.

-In March 2022 and more recently, in February 2024, Natural England updated their advice and guidance for calculating the nutrient budget.
+On 16 March 2022 Natural England updated their advice and guidance for calculating the nutrient budget.
 This advice is based on the most up-to-date scientific information regarding water quality and so must be taken into account in preparing Habitats Regulations Assessments on planning applications.

 The Government issued a Ministerial Statement (opens new window) on 20 July 2022 pledging a package of further measures to tackle nutrient pollution including tabling an amendment to the Levelling Up and Regeneration Bill to place a new statutory duty on water and sewerage companies to upgrade wastewater treatment works in nutrient neutrality areas, as well as supporting Natural England to establish a Nutrient Neutrality Strategic Mitigation Scheme.
 Further details will be announced by Natural England in the Autumn.